 The SENCo monitors the movement of children within the SEND system in school and provides staff and LAB members with summaries of the impact of the policy on the practice of the school.
 The SENCo and the head teacher hold regular meetings to review the work of the school in this area.
-In addition, the SENCo and the named LAB member with responsibility for SEND also hold regular meetings.
+In addition, the SENCo and the named LAB member with responsibility for SEND also hold regular meetings as well in addition to the termly LAB meetings.